MicroEJ/docs/Training/tutorialCreatePlatformBuildAndRunScripts.rst

 Overview
 --------

-In the previous :ref:`tutorial_create_firmware_from_scratch` tutorial, the final binary is produced by invoking ``make`` in the FreeRTOS BSP.
+In the previous :ref:`tutorial_create_firmware_from_scratch` training, the final binary is produced by invoking ``make`` in the FreeRTOS BSP.
 The command to type is dependant of the toolchain used.
 The Firmware is then executed in QEMU but could have been instead flashed to a device with another specific command.
-This tutorial explain how to write `build` and `run` scripts for these two tasks.
+This training explain how to write `build` and `run` scripts for these two tasks.

 The next sections will

 - describe step-by-step how to create the build and run scripts both for unix-like systems (Bash scripts) and Windows systems (batch files).
-These scripts automate Firmware build and execution in QEMU as presented in :ref:`tutorial_create_firmware_from_scratch` tutorial.
+These scripts automate Firmware build and execution in QEMU as presented in :ref:`tutorial_create_firmware_from_scratch` training.
 - show a practical usage of these scripts in a MicroEJ development flow.
 This will allow to configure a MicroEJ Standalone Application to build the Firmware in MicroEJ SDK.

-Finally, this tutorial describes how to convert the MicroEJ Platform from partial BSP connection to full BSP connection.
+Finally, this training describes how to convert the MicroEJ Platform from partial BSP connection to full BSP connection.

 Create Build and Run Scripts
 ----------------------------